-Macro photography lets you get closer to objects, letting you see all the amazing detail around you, as well as helping you create unique and creative photographs.
-It may seem challenging at first, but macro photography really isn’t so different from other kinds of photography once you get a grasp of the basics.
-With these top macro photography tips you’ll be shooting great macro images in no time.
+Macro photography encourages you to get closer to objects and discover the amazing details around you, as well as helps you produce unique and creative photographs.
+It may seem challenging at first, but macro photography really isn’t so different from other genres once you get a grasp of the basics.
+With these top tips you’ll be shooting great macro images in no time.

 What is macro photography?

-Macro photography is extreme close-up photography, using a 1:1 macro lens in order to produce images of the subject larger than life size, and this means you can see things that you couldn’t normally see with your own eyes, making it exciting and fun to do.
+Macro photography is extreme close-up photography, using a 1:1 macro lens in order to produce images of the subject larger than life size.
+This means you can see things that you couldn’t normally see with your own eyes, which can be fascinating.
 The name ‘macro’ comes from lens manufacturers wanting to signify a lens that can make smaller objects appear larger.
 Most manufacturers will label their lenses as ‘Macro’ but Nikon, just to be different name them ‘Micro’ or MC.

 Can you do macro photography with a phone?

-You don’t always need expensive kit to photograph small subjects, so yes, you can shoot macro photos with your smartphone.
-These days, most smartphones have a macro mode, with the iPhone 14 Pro and iPhone 13 Pro being some stand-out smartphones for macro photography.
+You don’t always need an expensive kit to photograph small subjects, so yes, you can shoot macro photos with your smartphone.
+These days, most smartphones have a wide angle lens and a macro mode, with the iPhone 14 Pro even letting you focus as close as 2cm.
+If you are thinking about upgrading your mobile to a device that handles macro effortlessly read our guide for the best smartphones for macro photography.
+On the other hand, if you want to invest in a dedicated camera setup read our guide on close-up photography tips and choosing the right kit

 Check out the best camera phones for photography for more options.